-A code injection attack occurs when an input or otherwise external variable is used by an application in which that input can cause modification of the application logic when used unsanitized.
+A code injection attack occurs when an input or otherwise external variable is used by an application unsanitized and causes modification to the application logic.
 This may allow an attacker to gain access to the application device or its data, cause denial of service, or a wide range of malicious side-effects.

-The Authorization server and client MUST validate and sanitize any value received, and in particular, the value of the state and redirect_uri parameters.
+The Authorization server and client MUST validate and sanitize any value received, and in particular, the value of the state and redirect\uri parameters.